(863) 276-5697

 Well-water rust

 Many Polk County homes run sprinklers on well water high in iron, and over time that iron leaves orange rust fans across driveways, sidewalks, and stucco.
-Rust is a stain, not just surface dirt, and it needs the right treatment to pull it out of the concrete rather than smear it.
+Rust is a stain, not just surface dirt, and it needs the right treatment to pull it out of the concrete rather than smear it — the same iron that will dot freshly sealed pavers wherever sprinklers overspray them.

 Oil, clay, and lovebugs